-Abengoa Bioenergy reached sustained capacity at their 88 million gallon per year (950,000 lpd), state-of-the-art fuel ethanol facility located in Mt.
+Abengoa Bioenergy reached sustained capacity at their 88 million gallons per year (950,000 liters per day), state-of-the-art fuel ethanol facility located in Mt.
 Vernon, Indiana in January 2010 after 18 month engineering/construction time.

 This is the second Abengoa Bioenergy plant in the U.S. that utilizes technology licensed by VOGELBUSCH USA Inc., including the Vogelbusch MultiCont© continuous fermentation process.
 The facility uses 32 million bushels (813,000 metric tons) of local corn and produces approximately 250,000 metric tons of distiller’s dried grains with solubles (DDGS) annually.

 RAZI YEAST & ALCOHOL COMPANY - Ahvaz, Iran

 Razi Yeast & Alcohol Company, formerly Sugar Cane By-Products Corporation, assigned Vogelbusch with the process design, engineering and supply of a complete plant for the production of baker's yeast from cane molasses.